catalogworks/catalog-contracts/docs/CatalogOld.md

 function royaltyPayoutAddress(uint256 _tokenId) external view returns (address)
 ```

-royaltyPayoutAddress Function
+royaltyPayoutAddress Functiongets the address of the royalty payout for a token

-*not part of EIP2981, but useful *
+*basic public getter method for royalty payout address *

 #### Parameters